Lexus GX470 - Front End Update

 My OEM headlights have yellowed beyond saving, and I’ve sanded and clear coated them 3x in my ownership already.
 So I decided to splurge on some new Depo headlights!

 On the Depo branded headlights, I’ve read stories about them becoming not watertight after a few years.
 As a prevention to that, I added a new line of butyl rope around each headlight housing, between where the clear plastic meets the black plastic.
-Butyl rope is used as a sealant between these two, and adding an extra letter makes me sleep better at night.
+Butyl rope is used as a sealant between these two, and adding an extra layer helps me sleep better at night.

 I also used 3M Headlight Clear Coat on each headlight before I installed it, so that they can withstand UV a bit better, and prevent yellowing.
 If you use these wipes, make sure you wait a long time between coats - I waited the recommended 15 minutes, but I wish I waited an hour or more.
 The second coat wiped off some of the initial coat, so it wasn’t perfect.